 Reservation Offers and Confirmation Deposit

 Once the reservation period has closed, we will run the random lottery and assign the first group of reservations.
 We will email the parties who initially have gotten in, offering each a reservation, and asking for each to confirm the reservation by paying a deposit equal in value to one diner's price at the dinner.
-They can pay that deposit over the phone via credit card (processed through Square), or we may sometimes offer an alternate method (e.g. Brown Paper Tickets), which we'll let them know about when they are being offered the reservation.
+That deposit is usually paid by purchasing one deposit ticket through EventBrite, which we'll let them know about when they are being offered the reservation.
 Once we have received a party's confirmation deposit, we will send them an email with the location of the event and any other details they need to know.

 If you receive an email offering you a reservation, and it turns out that you can no longer attend, please at least respond and let us know you can't attend so that we can offer the reservation to a party on the waiting list.